-- As stated in the Multigrant NGA, the PSA and AAA/ADRC Directors must promote, market, and aggressively advertise their locations, programs, services, and staff that can assist and refer seniors to the appropriate aging services in their communities.
-AAAs/ADRCs can successfully promote their I&R/A services, aging programs, and their toll-free telephone number in all counties located within the planning and service area by using tools such as radio, television, newspapers, magazines, websites, online calendars, community outreach, partnering, paid media, earned media, speaking engagements, and other appropriate means.
-Special efforts shall be made to reach all populations, including those of the greatest social needs (physical and mental disabilities; language barriers; and/or cultural, social, or geographical isolation), in accordance with OAA Section 102 (24)(A-C). - The AAA/ADRC shall provide the LGOA with a marketing strategy, outlined in its Area Plan.
-The AAA/ADRC shall report to the LGOA detailed marketing efforts to promote their services and programs in the region through their annual Area Plan update. - The AAA's/ADRC's Area Plan must include steps for partnering with nonprofit and profit groups, faith-based organizations, and other community groups, in order to provide the most useful information and services to clients through their I&R/A Program.
+As stated in the Multigrant NGA, the PSA and AAA/ADRC Directors must promote, market, and aggressively advertise their locations, programs, services, and staff that can assist and refer seniors to the appropriate aging services in their communities.
+The PSAs and AAAs/ADRCs can successfully promote their I&R/A services, aging programs, and their toll-free telephone numbers in all counties located within the planning and service area by using tools such as radio, television, newspapers, magazines, websites, online calendars, community outreach, partnering, paid media, earned media, speaking engagements, and other appropriate means.
+Special efforts shall be made to reach all populations, including those of the greatest social needs (physical and mental disabilities; language barriers; and/or cultural, social, or geographical isolation), in accordance with OAA Section 102 (24)(A-C).

+Each PSA and AAA/ADRC shall provide the LGOA with a marketing strategy, outlined in its Area Plan.
+The PSA shall work with the AAA/ADRC to report to the LGOA detailed marketing efforts to promote their services and programs in the region through their annual Area Plan update.

+The PSA's and AAA's/ADRC's Area Plan must include steps using good partnering skills to establish partnerships with nonprofit and profit groups, faith-based organizations, and other community groups, in order to provide the most useful information and services to clients through the I&R/A Program.

 e.
-Hiring I&R/A Specialists
+Hiring of I&R/A Specialists

-- The AAAs/ADRCs are encouraged to hire regional I&R/A Specialists that have, at a minimum, a Bachelor's degree from an accredited college or university and/or three (3) years of experience in the field of public health or social services.
-I&R/A Specialists candidates without a Bachelor's degree should possess some background and/or practical experience in the areas of aging and/or disabilities. - AAA/ADRC Directors shall hire regional I&R/A specialists who have the position qualifications as determined by the LGOA.
-The LGOA I&R/A Coordinator will be notified of all regional I&R/A hires and staff changes.
+The AAAs/ADRCs are encouraged to hire regional I&R/A Specialists that have, at a minimum, a Bachelor's degree from an accredited college or university and/or three years of experience in the field of public health or social services.
+I&R/A Specialist candidates without a Bachelor's degree should possess some background and/or practical experience in the areas of aging and/or disabilities.

+AAA/ADRC Directors shall hire regional I&R/A Specialists who have the position qualifications as determined by the LGOA's I&R/A Specialist job description.
+The LGOA Single Point of Contact (SPOC), with attention to the I&R/A Program Manager, will be notified of all regional I&R/A hires and staff changes.

-- The AAA/ADRC Directors shall ensure that all newly hired I&R/A Specialists meet with the LGOA I&R/A Program Manager for orientation within thirty (30) days of being hired. - If the AAA/ADRC seeks to hire a specialist that does not have the required qualifications, a waiver may be requested by the AAA/ADRC from the LGOA. - When there has been a change in the I&R/A Specialist's employment status, the AAA/ADRC shall immediately notify the LGOA I&R/A Manager in writing, within three (3) working days.
+The AAA/ADRC Directors shall schedule a verbal orientation with the LGOA I&R/A Program Manager, through the SPOC, for all newly hired I&R/A Specialists within 30 days of being hired.
+This verbal orientation will address an overview of the LGOA, training requirements, and all appropriate resources necessary for I&R/A training.

+If the AAA/ADRC seeks to hire a specialist that does not have the required qualifications, a waiver may be requested by the AAA/ADRC from the LGOA.

+When there has been a change in the I&R/A Specialist's employment status, the AAA/ADRC shall immediately notify the LGOA SPOC, with attention to the I&R/A Manager, in writing, within three working days.